Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Conclusion

 \section{Conclusion}

-We present \sysname, a methodology for accelerating content-defined chunking using vector instructions. \sysname avoids the pitfalls of previous work that accelerates CDC algorithms by choosing hashless CDC instead. \sysname accelerates these algorithms using novel \textit{tree-based search} and \textit{packed scanning} methods.
-Our evaluation shows that \sysname achieves $8.35\times$-$26.2\times$ higher throughput than existing AVX-based CDC techniques.
-We have made our code publicly available by integrating it with DedupBench \cite{dedupbench}, and hosted one of our datasets on Kaggle \cite{deb_dataset}.
+We present \sysname, a methodology for accelerating content-defined chunking using vector instructions. \sysname avoids the pitfalls of previous work that accelerates CDC algorithms by choosing hashless CDC algorithms instead. \sysname accelerates these algorithms using novel \textit{tree-based search} and \textit{packed scanning} methods.
+Our evaluation shows that \sysname achieves $8.35\times$-$26.2\times$ higher throughput than existing vector-accelerated CDC algorithms and $15.3\times$-$207.2\times$ higher throughput than unaccelerated algorithms.
+We have made our code publicly available by integrating it with DedupBench \cite{dedupbench}, and published one of our datasets on Kaggle \cite{deb_dataset}.

 \begin{acks}